 Reference Title Summary Application date of standard Application date for Group AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities AASB 2012-3 adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
 1 January 2014 1 July 2014 Interpretation 21 Levies This Interpretation confirms that a liability to pay a levy is only recognised when the activity that triggers the payment occurs.
 Applying the going concern assumption does not create a constructive obligation.
 1 January 2014 1 July 2014 AASB 9, IFRS 9 Financial Instruments On 24 July 2014 The IASB issued the final version of IFRS 9 which replaces IAS 39 and includes a logical model for classification and measurement, a single, forward-looking 'expected loss' impairment model and a substantially-reformed approach to hedge accounting.
-IFRS 9 is effective for annual periods beginning on or after 1 January 2018.
-However, the Standard is available for early application.
-The own credit changes can be early applied in isolation without otherwise changing the accounting for financial instruments.
-1 January 2018 1 July 2018 AASB 9, IFRS 9 The final version of IFRS 9 introduces a new expected-loss impairment model that will require more timely recognition of expected credit losses.
-Specifically, the new Standard requires entities to account for expected Page 60
+1 January 2018 1 July 2018 AASB 9, IFRS 9 The final version of IFRS 9 introduces a new expected credit losses.
+Specifically, the new Standard requires entities to account for expected credit losses.
+Page 60